Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Simulation Results

 \subsubsection{Bounded Noise}

-In Figs. \ref{figure_Noise_level_bounded_guarantee}-\ref{figure_Cmin_bounded_guarantee}, we evaluate the SRP performances of SOMPS and SOMPT under the bounded noise based on numerical simulations as well as the theory established in Section IV.
+In Fig. \ref{figure_Cmin_bounded_guarantee}, we evaluate the SRP performances of SOMPS and SOMPT under the bounded noise based on empirical simulations as well as the theory established in Section IV.
 In Fig. \ref{figure_Cmin_bounded_guarantee}, we also illustrate the theoretical bound of $C_{\min}$ provided in \cite{Wang2013Performance} for a comparison.
-For the numerical simulations, we let $M=100, N=200,L=4$, and $d=4$.
+For the numerical simulations, the simulation parameters are set to $M=100, N=200,L=4$, and $d=4$.
 From Theorem \ref{theorem SOMP} and Theorem \ref{theorem SOMP stop}, when the $C_{\min} > \frac{2 \epsilon}{{1-(2L-1)\mu }}$, SOMPS and SOMPT can successfully recover the support set.
-Thus, the theoretical bounds in Fig. \ref{figure_Noise_level_bounded_guarantee} and Fig. \ref{figure_Cmin_bounded_guarantee} are plotted, respectively, through $\epsilon = \frac{{C_{\min}(1-(2L-1)\mu) }}{2}$ and $C_{\min} =\frac{2 \epsilon}{{1-(2L-1)\mu }}$.
-In Figs. \ref{figure_Noise_level_bounded_guarantee}-\ref{figure_Cmin_bounded_guarantee}, the curves of the empirical SRP are obtained by averaging the trials, and the curves of the empirical result are drawn at the $\epsilon$ and $C_\text{min}$ values at which the successful recovery for all trials is achieved.
-Seen from Figs. \ref{figure_Noise_level_bounded_guarantee}-\ref{figure_Cmin_bounded_guarantee}, when the sufficient conditions in Theorem \ref{theorem SOMP} and Theorem \ref{theorem SOMP stop} are satisfied, SOMPS and SOMPT both guarantee the successful support recovery.
-This verifies that the simulation results are consistent with the derived theoretical bounds. {In particular, one can observe from Fig. \ref{figure_Cmin_bounded_guarantee} that the proposed theoretical bound for $C_{\min}$ to guarantee the successful recovery is more tight than the one in \cite{Wang2013Performance} due to the $\ell_2$-norm of noise involved in our analysis.} Moreover, it is interesting to find that SOMPS and SOMPT can achieve the similar SRP when the noise is bounded.
+Thus, the "Proposed theoretical bound" in Fig. \ref{figure_Cmin_bounded_guarantee} is plotted at $C_\text{min}$ values through the formula $C_{\min} =\frac{2 \epsilon}{{1-(2L-1)\mu }}$ according to \cref{theorem bounded noise alg1}.
+The curves of the $``\text{Empirical SRP}"$ are obtained by averaging the trials and depict the empirical SRP for different values of $C_{\min}$.
+The curves of the $``\text{Empirical bound}"$ are drawn at $C_\text{min}$ values where the successful recovery for all trials is achieved.
+For a comparison, we also plot the theoretical bound for $C_{\min}$ in \cite{Wang2013Performance} as a benchmark, denoted as "Benchmark bound in \cite{Wang2013Performance}".
+As seen from Fig. \ref{figure_Cmin_bounded_guarantee}, when the sufficient conditions in Theorem \ref{theorem SOMP} and Theorem \ref{theorem SOMP stop} are satisfied, SOMPS and SOMPT both guarantee the successful support recovery.
+This verifies that the simulation results are consistent with the derived theoretical bounds.
+Upon examining the results in \cref{figure_Cmin_bounded_guarantee}, it is evident that the proposed theoretical bound for $C_{\min}$ to ensure successful recovery is tighter than the one presented in \cite{Wang2013Performance}.
+This improvement in tightness is attributed to the $\ell_2$-norm of noise involved in our analysis.
+Moreover, it is interesting to find that SOMPS and SOMPT can achieve similar SRP when the noise is bounded.
+This is because, in the case of bounded noise, SOMPT's stopping criterion $\| \bR^{(l)}\|_2 < \epsilon$ aligns well with the condition that the noise is bounded, i.e., $\|\bN\|_2 \le \epsilon$.
+As a result, the stopping criterion of $\| \bR^{(l)}\|_2 < \tau$ for SOMPT allows it to correctly terminate the iteration process.